REVRBE/cleanup-windows/README.md

 C:\Users\%user_profile%\AppData\Local\CrashDumps
 ```

 I've been working on a project which heavily relied on research upon evidence of process execution and other ways to find traces of a program.
-Therefore I won't release everything right away; and we'll start of with the iconcache and thumbcache.
+Therefore I won't release everything right away; and we'll start of with a few simple ones.

 I'll be updating this source and release methods to clean registry, prefetch and other Windows components and services.